+86 1510-529-7925 [email protected]

 Big box for a big lens.
 When you see the box, you will know that there is some serious glass in there.
 I won’t bore you with what’s in the box, it is just the normal boring cardboard and plastic, exactly the same as every single Tamron lens

 Who wants a giant lens?
-To be honest, I never thought I would need anything beyond my 300mm prime lens until one day I had one of my music passes turned down by a festival company and I had already accepted the job from a magazine, so I had to go shoot the event without a pass.
-I did a bit of searching around and everyone keeps telling me that I need to go with one of the Nikon lenses, no other lens will match up to them.
-I have dealt with this Nikon/Canon fanboy crap for years.
-Most of it comes from amateur photographers with very little professional working experience, who spend their whole life on the internet, trolling everyone who does not have the same gear as them.
-At the time, Tamron SP 150-600mm F/5-6.3 Di VC USD lens had only just come out and I could not find any reviews for it, just some test videos of the lens at a photo show.
-The lens looked a little slow starting at f5.6 and going to f6.3 but I decided to take a chance and I ordered it.
+To be honest, I never thought I would need anything beyond my 300mm prime lens until one day, when one of my music passes was turned down by a festival company.
+I had already accepted the job from a magazine, so I had to shoot the event without a pass.
+I did a bit of searching around, and everyone kept telling me that I needed to go with one of the Nikon lenses—no other lens would match up to them.
+I have dealt with this Nikon/Canon fanboy stuff for years.
+Most of it comes from amateur photographers with very little professional working experience, who spend their whole lives on the internet, trolling everyone who does not have the same gear as them.
+At the time, the Tamron SP 150-600mm F/5-6.3 Di VC USD lens had only just come out, and I could not find any reviews for it, just some test videos of the lens at a photo show.
+The lens looked a little slow, starting at f/5.6 and going to f/6.3, but I decided to take a chance and ordered it.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-Mounted on my camera, the lens is huge and dwarfs my big Nikon with easy.
+Mounted on my camera, the lens is huge and dwarfs my big Nikon with ease.

-The lens arrived the next day in a giant box and I was super excited to try it out.
-I really have never shot beyond my 300mm prime lens on a DX body before so the idea of hit 600mm on my full-frame camera really excited me.
+The lens arrived the next day in a giant box, and I was super excited to try it out.
+I had never shot beyond my 300mm prime lens on a DX body before, so the idea of hitting 600mm on my full-frame camera really excited me.
 Even thinking of 900mm on my DX camera sounded completely insane.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-The box is your typical Tamron box from their modern lens.
-The grey box with the lens securely packed in cardboard and plastic.
+The box is your typical Tamron box for their modern lenses: a grey box with the lens securely packed in cardboard and plastic.
 The lens comes with a lens hood and a manual, which I have never opened.
 Who really reads lens manuals?

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-The box is your typical Tamron box from their modern lens.
-The grey box with the lens securely packed in cardboard and plastic.
+The box is your typical Tamron box for their modern lenses: a grey box with the lens securely packed in cardboard and plastic.
 The lens comes with a lens hood and a manual, which I have never opened.
 Who really reads lens manuals?

-Taking the lens out of the box, my first impression was that this was heavy, but most of the weight was towards the back end of the lens which was great.
+Taking the lens out of the box, my first impression was that it was heavy, but most of the weight was towards the back end of the lens, which was great.
 There is nothing worse than a front-heavy lens.
-It makes the camera difficult to use if it is front heavy and the lens keeps wanting to point down.
-Having the weight near the base of the camera means that you control the weight much better.
-The lens is designed completely out of plastic, like all the new Nikon lens but it does feel strong.
+It makes the camera difficult to use if it is front-heavy and the lens keeps wanting to point down.
+Having the weight near the base of the camera means you control the weight much better.
+The lens is designed completely out of plastic, like all the new Nikon lenses, but it does feel strong.
 There are two rubber rings on the lens body, one for zoom and one for focus.
-Pretty standard stuff to be honest.
+Pretty standard stuff, to be honest.
 The lens has a metal tripod collar that you could take off if you were crazy, and it feels really tough.
-Since I have gotten this lens, I have a BlackRapid FastenR permanently attached in the tripod socket and whenever I use this lens, I carry the lens and camera on my Blackrapid, connect to the lens collar.
-The lens mount is made out of metal and it has a rubber gasket to give some weather sealing.
-There are three switches on the lens, one for auto-focus, one for focus limit and one for VR and a final switch further up on the lens to lock it from lens creep when you are walking around.
+Since I have gotten this lens, I have a BlackRapid FastenR permanently attached in the tripod socket, and whenever I use this lens, I carry the lens and camera on my BlackRapid, connected to the lens collar.
+The lens mount is made out of metal, and it has a rubber gasket to provide some weather sealing.
+There are three switches on the lens: one for auto-focus, one for focus limit, and one for VR.
+There is a final switch further up on the lens to lock it from lens creep when you are walking around.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review